opconWizard/opcon-docs/docs/job-types/zos.md

     (all other SAM dependencies are met), the z/OS LSAM adds the DSN trigger criteria to the internal DSN Trigger Table on all LSAMs in the SYSPLEX.
-8. SAM sets the job to \"Waiting Start Time -- DSN(s) Not Available\" on the SAM schedule.
+8. SAM sets the job to "Waiting Start Time -- DSN(s) Not Available" on the SAM schedule.
 9. At a user-defined interval, SAM checks the z/OS LSAM for any trigger hits on the pre-run DSN(s).
-If none is found, the \"Waiting Start Time\" message persists.
+If none is found, the "Waiting Start Time" message persists.
 For information on this Prerun setting, refer to [Time Settings](../administration/server-options.md#time-settings).
-10. At the same time, on each z/OS machine, the File Tracking components are checking every \"File Close\" event and looking for a match on the entry in the DSN Table.
-In this example, it takes three GDG creations for a \"trigger\" to be posted.
+10. At the same time, on each z/OS machine, the File Tracking components are checking every "File Close" event and looking for a match on the entry in the DSN Table.
+In this example, it takes three GDG creations for a "trigger" to be posted.
 11. At some point, all three generations have been created and the job runs.
-In this example, the DSN trigger entry in the LSAM is deleted as soon as the job is released because the proper procedure is to look for this DSN only \"While/As Scheduled\".
+In this example, the DSN trigger entry in the LSAM is deleted as soon as the job is released because the proper procedure is to look for this DSN only "While/As Scheduled".
-12. If \"Continuous Monitoring\" was requested, the DSN trigger would be reset to look for three more generations.
+12. If "Continuous Monitoring" was requested, the DSN trigger would be reset to look for three more generations.
 The next time a job with the same pre-run DSN is scheduled, the table already has the status of the DSN.
 If three generations (or more) have been created since